-The next line mentions the Oxford Tenet of "Moral Inventory", which is Bill's Step Four.
-It's followed by what later became Steps Six and Seven:
+The next line mentions a Step 4 inventory and is followed by what later became Steps Six and Seven:

 "...I ruthlessly faced my sins and became willing to have my new found Friend (he is using a capital "F" here so he is talking here about God) take them away, root and branch.
 I have not had a drink since."